Carnival Encounter: Aftermath

 The cruise was terminated in Montego Bay and passengers were evacuated to hotels in Jamaica and subsequently flew home.
 All passengers received a full refund and were reimbursed any out-of-pocket travel expenses they incurred.
 The ship had been on a Caribbean itinerary that departed from Port Everglades on 19 March 2006.
-With 79 cabins destroyed and a further 204 damaged, the ship was moved to the Bahamas where she was prepared for a transatlantic crossing to the Lloyd Werft shipyard in Bremerhaven, Germany for repairs.
-Her remaining Caribbean cruises and a transatlantic cruise were cancelled, with the anticipation that she would begin her summer season in the Baltic on 15 May.
+With 79 cabins destroyed and a further 204 damaged, the ship was moved to the Bahamas where she was prepared for a transatlantic crossing to the Lloyd Werft shipyard in Bremerhaven, Germany, for repairs.
+Her remaining Caribbean cruises and a transatlantic cruise were cancelled, with the anticipation that she would begin her summer sailing season in the Baltic on 15 May.